rhdeck/chainlink2022/README.md

 This was a complicated, multi-part product that required expertise from blockchain to devops.
 We learned a ton from each other and the community.
 This initiative can make Chainlink and blockchain technology in general a lot more accessible and usable to a wider audience of people.
 For under a dollar ([or even a MATIC at prices as of this writing](https://coinmarketcap.com/currencies/polygon/)) per day, one can have a chainlink node of one's own, and make managing it easy.

 ## Components
 This project is designed as a monorepo.
-Key complents:
+Key components:

+### Core Polynodes
+1. `polynodes` is the core library for the Polynodes node deployment and management API.
+2. `polynodes-api` is the serverless deployment of that API as REST endpoints using Serverless Framework and AWS Lambda
+3. `polynodes-contracts` contains source code to create the Oracle contract as part of generating a Polynode.
+4. `polynodes-site` is a Finity-enabled Nextjs interface for deploying and managing Polynode oracle servers and jobs. (deployed via [Fleek](https://fleek.co))

+### Reference Implementation with Alpaca
 1. `alpaca-contracts` The on-chain code for the alpaca price feed.
 Note that the list of equities to track is managed in the keeper.
 The price feed itself submits requests to the oracle.
 2. `alpaca-site` is a Finity-enabled Nextjs interface for viewing current prices and keeping it all alive. (deployed via [Fleek](https://fleek.co))
-3. `polynodes` is the core library for the Polynodes node deployment and management API.
-4. `polynodes-api` is the serverless deployment of that API as REST endpoints using Serverless Framework and AWS Lambda
-5. `polynodes-contracts` contains source code to create the Oracle contract as part of generating a Polynode.
-6. `polynodes-site` is a Finity-enabled Nextjs interface for deploying and managing Polynode oracle servers and jobs. (deployed via [Fleek](https://fleek.co))

 ## Where we're going
 There are too few Chainlink nodes on L2.
 We plan to make interchain and offchain communication easy for everyone - maybe the easiest part of the process.